-Do you create great emails, or just pieces of spam?
+Do you create great emails or just pieces of spam?

 Any company which sends marketing emails to their customers would be aware of the risks of the emails being classified as junk by the Email Service Providers (ESP).
-Unfortunately, these get delivered to the junk folder of the recipient’s mailbox, and do not get opened at all.
+Unfortunately, these get delivered to the junk folder of the recipient’s mailbox and do not get opened at all.

-Spam is a big problem for the marketers and users alike.
+Spam is a big problem for marketers and users alike.
 None of us would like to send or receive irrelevant and unsolicited marketing emails that do nothing but clog the inboxes.
-Hence the ESPs have really worked upon making the junk filters smarter over the years.
+Hence the ESPs have worked upon making the junk filters smarter over the years.
 However, the technology is still not 100% correct.
 Due to this, many genuine emails also inadvertently get classified as junk.

 Are the emails that you send also hit the spam folders regularly?
-The reason could be that your mails are violating one or more of the several factors that trigger the spam filters that classify the mail as junk.
+The reason could be that your emails are violating one or more of the several factors that trigger the spam filters that classify the mail as junk.